Numerical Reasoning Test Practice: Complete Guide for Selective School (2026)

 Once foundational skills and problem-solving strategies are established, shift to timed practice under exam conditions.

-The NSW Selective Mathematical Reasoning component allows approximately 69 seconds per question.
-This feels tight for complex multi-step problems but is manageable with practice.
+The NSW Selective Mathematical Reasoning component allows about 68 seconds per question, which is simply 40 minutes divided by 35 questions rather than a figure the Department publishes.
+It feels tight for complex multi-step problems but is manageable with practice.

 Time management strategies: